tamaraniac/comp-expression/_sources/conditionals_loops.rst

     :answer_a: 5 times
     :answer_b: 6 times
     :answer_c: 3 times
-    :feedback_a: No, what is the range?
+    :feedback_a: No, check the range function again
-    :feedback_b: No, what is the range?
+    :feedback_b: No, check the range function again
     :feedback_c: Yes, exactly right. i + 1 = 3

      If i = 2, how many times will the second for loop "loop"?